contramonk/BlackJackProject/README.md

 ### Improvements

 I need to improve the design of this program.
 As it stands the code is unweildy.
-I think refactoring and increasing the modularity of this program will help if in the future I want to add upon the program.
+I think refactoring and increasing the modularity of this program will help especially, if in the future, I want to add upon the program.

-I definitely need to better understand how to design applications, so that I can make changes that don't cascade throughout the program.
+Better understanding program design is my ultimate goal, so that I can make changes that don't cascade throughout the program.

-I would also like to add more error checking, using test classes.
+I would also like to add Junit tests.